Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-science-an-introduction-to-the-science-of-the-mind/index.md

 - Should we abstract away the brain to understand the mind?
 - Even very basic types of behavior (such as the behavior of rats in mazes) seems to involve storing and processing information about the environment.
 - Information relevant to cognition can take many forms.
 From information about the environment to information about how sentences can be constructed and transformed.
-- Perceptual systems can be viewed as information channels and we can study both the
-    - very general properties of those channels (e.g. their channel capacity)
-    - way in which information flows through those channels
+- Perceptual systems can be viewed as information channels and we can study both the general properties of those channels and way in which information flows through those channels.
 - Mathematical logic and theory of computation shows us how information processing can be mechanical and algorithmic.
 - Much of the information processing that goes on in the mind takes place below the threshold of awareness.